rawatashutosh26/InfluenceIQ/README.md

 PDF export is done entirely client-side with jsPDF (lazy-loaded), so no server resources are used.
 The report renders programmatically with brand colors and an auto-table for competitors.

 The design uses a bold editorial aesthetic with Bebas Neue for display text, a dark ink background, and accent red — intentionally referencing Schmooze Media's brand energy.
 Every section on the report page uses staggered fade-up animations for a polished feel.

----

-## Author
-Built by [Your Name] for Schmooze Media Technical Screening — 2025